Accessing Zabbix with BrowZer

 (Please make sure to add the trailing slash).

-For the Audience, use the “ClientID” value.
+For the Audience, use the Identifier you used when creating the API above.

 For the JWKS Endpoint, use the "JSON Web Key Set URL" value.